 Community Program Manager

-Lar Ka Paw began working as a Case Manager for the Karen Organization of San Diego in November 2011.
-She was born in Burma, and grew up surrounded by her home country’s beautiful mountains and vast farm fields.
-In 1988, Lar moved to Thailand and taught both Karen and Karenni in refugee camps for over 20 years.
-In addition to teaching, Lar was also a principal, trainer and coordinator, working with the Karenni Women’s Study Program (KnWSP) through Women’s Education for Advancement and Empowerment (WEAVE).
+Larkapor was born in Burma and grew up surrounded by her home country’s beautiful mountains and vast farm fields.
+She finished her education in Burma in 1987.
+In 1988, Larkapor moved to a Karen refugee camp in Thailand.
+She taught both Karen and Karenni in refugee camps for over 20 years.
+In addition to teaching, Larkapor was also a principal, trainer and coordinator, working with the Karenni Women’s Study Program (KnWSP) through Women’s Education for Advancement and Empowerment (WEAVE).
 She came to the U.S. to resettle in San Diego in June 2010.
-In November 2010, Lar began to work with Jewish Family Service for its Family Strengthening Program as a trainer, giving Burmese community members the tools to orient themselves to U.S. culture.
-She is “so happy working with people,” she says.
-“I am happy [to] help community members and also I learn from them too.
+In November 2010, Larkapor began to work with Jewish Family Service for its Family Strengthening Program as a trainer, giving Burmese and Karen community members the tools to orient themselves to U.S. culture.
+Larkapor began working as a case manager for the Karen Organization of San Diego in November 2011, and she now serves KOSD as Community Program Manager.
+She is “so happy working with people.”
+She says, “I am happy [to] help community members and also I learn from them, too.
 KOSD is the best workplace for me.”

 Hsit Hsa Paw joined the KOSD staff as a Case Worker in July 2012.
 She was born in Burma’s Karen State.
 She grew up in Thailand’s Umphiem refugee camp, where she worked for the community for 6 years.
 Hsit Hsa has been in the United States since December 2011, soaking up the San Diego sunshine.
 She “love[s] working for the refugee community of Burma,” she says, because its people are so close to her heart.
 Even though she is in a third country, she says she is “so glad to have a chance to work for the community.”
 She “feel[s] that the community needs [her]” and she “love[s] to give as much as she can” to them.
 Her dream is to go back to Karen state to serve, and share what she has learned in the United States.